AdriMartinN/CleanUpDownloads/README.md

-# ClearDownloads
+# CleanUpDownloads

-ClearDownloads is a Java program designed to delete all contents of the Downloads folder across different operating systems: Linux, Windows, and macOS.
+CleanUpDownloads is a Java program designed to delete all contents of the Downloads folder across different operating systems: Linux, Windows, and macOS.
 This tool helps in maintaining a clean and organized system by regularly clearing out accumulated files in the Downloads directory.

 ## Features